-After configuring your export options, click Export to begin encoding the project into a video file.
+To export your video, select File>Export to open the Export Settings window.
+Configure your export options (defined below) and click Export to begin encoding the project into a video file.
 ScreenFlow displays a progress dialog so you can monitor its progress.